-- (a) The Committee on the Use of Facilities - (1) The Committee on the Use of Facilities has as its purposes: - (A) Development of policies and rules of practice regarding the use of university facilities, in accord with the provisions of this Part and section VIII-1 of the Campus Administrative Manual.
-Pursuant to this function it shall make recommendations to the Conference on Conduct Governance and the Chancellor concerning the need for alterations in the provisions of the above regulations. - (B) Review of appeals and the adjudication of conflicts arising from the application of the provisions of this Part regarding the use of university premises and facilities.
+- (a) Chancellor's Special Events Advisory Committee - (1) The Chancellor's Special Events Advisory Committee has as its purposes: - (A) Review of policies and reservations priorities regarding the use of university facilities, in accord with the provisions of this Part and Campus Administrative Manual. - (B) Review of appeals and the adjudication of conflicts arising from the application of policies regarding the reservation of University Property. - (2) The committee shall meet at least once each two calendar weeks while the university is in session.